After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

-Updating Cloudbox is not required, but if you would like to keep your Cloudbox up to date, follow the steps below.
+Updating Cloudbox is not required, but if you may do so to keep your Cloudbox up to date.

-1. Ensure you have a recent [[backup | Backup and Restore#backup]].

-   Note: You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it's prudent to have a backup, anyway.
+_Note 1: You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it is still prudent to have a recent [[backup | Backup and Restore#backup]], anyway._

+_Note 2: You will not lose any custom/extra Docker containers you have installed, since running/updating Cloudbox only updates Cloudbox related apps and docker containers._

+Steps to update cloudbox are below:

-2. Pull the latest changes:
+1. Pull the latest changes:

    ```bash
    cd ~/cloudbox